larsmichael/DomainServices/README.md

 [![ci](https://github.com/larsmichael/DomainServices/actions/workflows/ci.yml/badge.svg)](https://github.com/larsmichael/DomainServices/actions/workflows/ci.yml)
 [![](https://img.shields.io/nuget/v/DomainServices.svg?label=DomainServices)](https://www.nuget.org/packages/DomainServices)

-Domain Services is a lightweight framework for developing applications in .NET based on [domain-driven design](https://martinfowler.com/bliki/DomainDrivenDesign.html) and [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
+Domain Services is a lightweight framework for developing service-oriented applications in .NET based on [domain-driven design](https://martinfowler.com/bliki/DomainDrivenDesign.html) and [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 It provides a collection of generic interfaces and abstract base classes for domain driven design types such as entities, services and repositories.

 For suggestions on how to use it, see these CodeProject articles: